joey-public/PythonMarkdownManager/README.md

     1. (?-separate script) Add a TOC (future feature)
     1. (?-separate script) Add a Bibliography (future feature)

+In the future I want to think of some way to only reformat a markdown file that has actually changed.
+For now I will just reformat all my notes, but this won't scale as well to large note folders.

 ## md2html.py

 This is the heavy lifter of the whole project.
 This script takes in the following as cli inputs: